amoghkokari/MarketAnalytics/README.md

 4) For better table formatting, enable headers and column mode:
 -   `.headers ON`
 -   `.mode column`

-## Data Preparation
-Before running SQL queries, check the `exploratory_data_analysis.ipynb` notebook in the notebooks folder.
-This `notebook` cleans the raw data from `data/raw` and saves it in `data/processed`, which is used by SQL queries.
-Installation of required modules is commented in the notebook.

 ## Reports & Visuals
 Data quality issues and challenging fields are addressed in the `findings.pdf` file inside the `reports` folder.